ZenoScriptz/simple-barangay-data-profiling-management-system/readme.rst

 ## 🧠 Learning Outcomes
 Building this project was my primary introduction to **MVC (Model-View-Controller)** concepts.
 It helped me understand:
 - How to route traffic securely in a framework.
-- separating business logic (Controllers) from database queries (Models).
+- Separating business logic (Controllers) from database queries (Models).
 - Managing sessions and user authentication states.
 - Sanitizing data to prevent basic SQL injection and XSS attacks.

 ---
-*Developed by Mohammad Zailon - BSIT 3rd Year*
+*Developed by Mohammad Hani K. Zailon - BSIT 3rd Year*